dllaurence/SecureCSeminar/README.md

 Secure Programming In C/C++
 ===========================

-Seminar examples and supporting material.
+Seminar examples, supporting material, and references.

 by Dustin Laurence